 Page Perry attorneys have successfully handled employment law disputes involving employee bonuses and loans, constructive termination, restrictive covenants and non-compete agreements, confidentiality agreements, stock option agreements, age, race and gender discrimination, and severance packages.
 In the past several years, the firm has won arbitration awards for clients in employment disputes in the amounts of $1.7 and $3.9 million.

-Page Perry, LLC also has an active regulatory and compliance practice, which advises clients on issues involving formation, regulation, reporting, advertising, supervision, and policies and procedures of registered investment advisors and broker-dealers.
+Page Perry also has an active regulatory and compliance practice, which advises clients on issues involving formation, regulation, reporting, advertising, supervision, and policies and procedures of registered investment advisors and broker-dealers.

 For further information, please contact us.